SharadRathi97/Circle-Detection-UAV/README.md

 # Circle-Detection-UAV
-A python program using OpenCV to detect target circles on the ground in order to drop a humanitaian aid package on the target.
+Python programs using OpenCV to detect target circles on the ground in order to drop a humanitaian aid package on the target.

 1. circleColour.py